 On the third day the zealous hermit

 Dark ceded to the sun's emergence;

 For permission to reproduce, write personally to the translator.

 Email Poem |

-Analysis and Comments on The Water-Nymph
+Comments, Analysis, and Meaning on The Water-Nymph

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Water-Nymph here.